 Acerta Pharma is a leader in the field of covalent binding technology and is applying this technology to create novel, highly selective therapies for cancer.
-In February 2016, AstraZeneca acquired a majority share of Acerta Pharma via a USD $4 billion investment and is a committed partner to the development of these innovative drug candidates.
+In February 2016, AstraZeneca acquired a majority share of Acerta Pharma via a USD $4 billion investment and is a committed partner to the development of these innovative drugs.

 Acerta Pharma takes an innovative approach to the discovery and development of targeted, novel low molecular weight and orally available drugs.
 Specifically designed compounds allow the identification of hits for each of the protein targets, and ensure high efficacy and selectivity within each target family.

-Multiparametric phosphoflow cytometry is used to profile the signaling changes that occur as a result of kinase inhibition at the single cell level.
+Multiparametric phosphoflow cytometry is used to profile the changes that occur as a result of kinase inhibition at the single cell level.
 This technology is useful to determine drug efficacy in specific cell populations from a heterogeneous cell population.